Transportation and Accommodation

 Staying in Banff/Canmore

 Booking early is recommended for accommodations during the busy summer tourist season.
-Sorry, we do not have a specific recommendation as discounted rates are not offered.
 These guides may help.

 - Local Guide to Banff hotels